 You've seen things other people couldn't possibly imagine.
 You spent significant time in one or more planes other than the Material Plane: maybe you were pressed into service on a githyanki ship on the Astral sea, or were enslaved in the City of Brass on the plane of fire.
 Maybe a magical mishap sent you spiraling into another plane at random.
 In any case, your time spent there has left its mark upon you forever.

-Skill Proficiencies: Choose two from among Arcana, Insight, Perception, and Stealth Languages: Two of your choice Equipment: A set of common clothes made from an unusual material or in an odd style relevant to a plane where you spent time, a piece of terrain or another trinket from a plane you visited, and a belt pouch containing 15 gp
+Skill Proficiencies: Choose two from among Arcana, Insight, Perception, and Stealth Languages: Two of your choice piece of terrain or another trinket from a plane you visited, and a belt pouch containing 15 gp